SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 In SparkPost event reporting, the attribute `user_agent` carries information on app name and OS version, for example `"testlinks/1 CFNetwork/1197 Darwin/20.0.0"`.
 This enables you to use SparkPost analytics to find out which links are being opened via your app.

-## Forwarding Clicks From Android To SparkPost
+## <a name="android"></a> Forwarding Clicks From Android To SparkPost

-When an Android email client recognizes that an app link has been clicked based on your app `AndroidManifest.xml`, it sends an `intent` of type `appLinkAction` which triggers the registered `Activity` in your app.
-You can then make an HTTP(S) request to the link to trigger a "click" event in Sparkpost and retrieve the original tracked URL from the message.
+When an Android email client recognizes that an app link has been clicked based on your app `AndroidManifest.xml`, it sends an `intent` which triggers the registered activity in your app.
+You can then make the HTTP(S) request to the link to trigger a "click" event in SparkPost and retrieve the original tracked URL from the message.

 Here is sample `MainActivity.kt` which uses the `OkHttp4` library to perform the HTTP(S) GET to the SparkPost click tracking service asynchronously, triggering the `onResponse` or `onFailure` functions on completion.

+The incoming URL and the original unwrapped URL are shown on the app's  `TextView` elements.

 ```kotlin
 package com.example.testlinks